humansconf/humansconf.org/register.md

 1. Single rooms
 2. Double rooms

-We will ask you during [registration][registerform] if you plan to come alone, or if you would like to bring others with you to the conference.
+We will ask you during registration if you plan to come alone, or if you would like to bring others with you to the conference.

 When answering that you'll bring others with you, you automatically enter the lottery for double rooms.
 If not, then your registration enters the lottery for single rooms.